 “Love each other and love God.
-That's all there is to it!
+That's all there is to it!” -Leighton Wasem

 Leighton and I met at a local Toastmasters club, and a comment that a fellow Toastmaster made the other day is still ringing in my ears.
 “It seemed like Leighton's frown muscles were broken!”

 People want to be around those who appear to be in a good mood, and everyone wanted to be around Leighton.
 Even on days where he was having difficulty standing, he always wore a smile and complimented everyone, and I believe he was genuinely happy.
 Many people don't realize that being in a good mood is a choice; you can train yourself to do this.
 Psychologists have repeatedly demonstrated that physically putting a smile on your face and saying positive things can impact how you think about the world.

 3. Enjoy Today

-"I enjoyed all of them.
-What this question reminds me of is that I need to go see another one tonight."
+I enjoyed every sunset and sunrise.
+What this question reminds me is that I need to make sure and see another one tonight.

 Leighton knew how to take each day and appreciate it.
-He never seemed to get caught up in worrying about things he couldn't change from the past, or worrying too much about what the future held.
+He never seemed to get caught up in worrying about things he couldn't change from the past or worrying too much about what the future held.
 He instead enjoyed the moment.
 Enjoy the moment.
 Yesterday is gone, and tomorrow is not promised.
 There is only today.